helgridly/canonize/canon/hosting-hussein-dance.md

 <img src="../../images/husseindance.jpg" width="600"/>

 For my 39th birthday I hosted the very first ever "hussein dance" for a few friends I've made through 5Rhythms.
 I played two sets: one performed live, one pre-recorded so I could dance too.
 This was my first time performing, and the two sets were my 4th and 5th sets I've ever made.
 One guidepost I've had through my learning-to-DJ journey has been to say "that's _good enough_" and publish, ship it, keep going, keep learning - rather than obsessing and gold plating.
-SO even though I haven't been doing it for very long, I wanted to get the experience of being live in front of a group of dancers, and feel what that's like.
+So even though I haven't been doing it for very long, I wanted to get the experience of being live in front of a group of dancers, and feel what that's like.
 Hosting a free event for my birthday was a good excuse to ask my friends to take a risk with a precious New York Saturday night!

 I will skip a long description of the setup and logistics, except to say: I could not have done this without the help of many people.
 I borrowed some beefy speakers from Nico, a professional microphone & some lights from Justin, and David was the hero with the car who got everything to & from the venue, and also did a lot of listening to my neurotic fretting in the days prior.
 There were also a swarm of people who helped set up: Anna, Ashley, Margaux, and probably others I'm missing.